Daniel-1997/AI-pipeline-for-diagnosing-BDTT/README.md

 # AI-pipeline-for-diagnosing-BDTT
-Codes for manuscript "An artificial intelligence pipeline for diagnosing hepatocellularcarcinoma patients with bile duct tumor thrombus"
+Supplementary material and codes for manuscript "Preoperative diagnosis of hepatocellular carcinoma patients with bile duct tumor thrombus using deep learning method".